linz/snap/BUILD.md

 3) hhc - the Microsoft HTML help compiler - assumed to be in a directory in the PATH variable.

+4) boost libraries installed into a /boost subdirectory

 Build instructions: